CliCli-Editor/lualib/doc/API/Develop.md

 function Develop.Helper.print(message: string)
 ```

-Print a message on the terminal of the Y3 Development Assistant
+Print a message on the terminal of the CliCli-Helper
 ## registerMethod

 ```lua